SyntaxError-PEBKAC/Ryfox/README.md

 I relied HEAVILY on ChatGPT to get me across both the start AND finish line, and would welcome human advice if there's something I messed up on.

+Download links for both the installer and standalone version are on the Releases page (right side of screen).

 ***Nerdy notes: